Witnesham: Present day

-The village has two churches, the Baptist at the top of the village, north on Upper Road.
-The larger church, St Mary's OS grid TM1850, located west out of Witnesham along the Church Lane (no through lane), near the source of the River Fynn.
+The village has two churches, the Baptist Church being at the top of the village, north on Upper Road.
+The larger church, St Mary's Church of England (OS grid TM1850), is located west out of Witnesham along the Church Lane (no through lane), near the source of the River Fynn.

-There are several farms in the area, such as White House Farm along Wash Lane to the east and Redhouse Farm to the South-east.
+There are several farms in the area, such as White House Farm along Wash Lane to the east and Redhouse Farm to the south-east.

-Westerfield railway station, situated around 2 mi is served by Abellio Greater Anglia rail services to London Liverpool Street, Lowestoft, Ipswich and Felixstowe.
+Westerfield railway station, situated around 2 mi is served by Greater Anglia rail services to London Liverpool Street, Lowestoft, Ipswich and Felixstowe.

-Local businesses include Fynn Valley Golf Club, a mile south, which has both 9 and 18 hole parkland golf courses, golf driving range, golf shops and restaurant, bar and conference/function rooms.
+Local businesses include Fynn Valley Golf Club, a mile south, which has both 9 and 18 hole parkland golf courses, a golf driving range, golf shops and restaurant, and a bar and conference/function rooms.

 Governance

 An electoral ward of the same name exists.
 This stretches to Playford with a total population of 1,965 as taken at the 2011 Census.